 Most sushi recipes call for dissolving some sugar and salt in a heating liquid of rice vinegar.
 You can do that on the stove top or in a microwave oven.
 I've found there is no taste difference if you just sprinkle in salt and sugar and drizzle on rice vinegar over the cooked rice.
 Stir rice gently to coat it all.
 (Turn rice slowly to keep grains intact.)

 Cover and let it rest another 15 minutes.
 Sushi Rice is used at room temperature -- not hot or cold.
 Keep rice covered with a cloth (or lid) so it doesn't dry out, until ready to use.

 Sushi rice recipes say to not refrigerate the cooked rice.
+Reheated rice is fine for making sushi rolls and hand rolls because rice is wrapped in dried seaweed.
 I've done it lately and found the rice is about the same even when stored in the refrigerator for a few days.
 Just let it come to room temperature before using again.
 I sometimes microwave the cooked rice for about 15-20 seconds to get it to room temperature quicker (drizzle in 1/2 teaspoon water.)
-Reheated rice is fine for making sushi rolls and hand rolls because they are wrapped in dried seaweed.
-For Nigiri sushi, best to use fresh made sushi rice, it's holds together best.

 For cooking the rice, a rice cooker is best, but since I don't own one, I resort to regular stove top cooking.
 It works fine.

 For brown rice do the same, except: add another 5 minutes to cooking time, and another 10 minutes of setting covered, when done.
 Brown rice is more chewy, but I like the extra nutty flavor.
 Plus it's more nutritious.